JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 <div class="float" markdown="1">

-you will give
+and we gave

-until you have nothing,
+until we had nothing,

-that strength
+that pure strength

 </div>
 </div>